 Manipulate

-An hierarchical dependency model is automatically constructed for you to browse and manipulate using pattern transformations, drag-and-drop, filtering, and automatic grouping.
+A hierarchical dependency model is automatically constructed for you to browse and manipulate with drag-and-drop, filtering, and auto-grouping.

 Specify